Terms and Conditions

 - A suggested solution

-7.1.
-The complaint will be acknowledged within 2 office hour days (Monday to Friday).
-You can expect a substantive response within 5 office hour days and in accordance with the following Alfaskolen Complaints Policy.
+6.1.
+The complaint will be acknowledged within 2 working days (Monday to Friday).
+You can expect a substantive response within 5 working days and in accordance with the following Alfaskolen Complaints Policy.

-– Publicise our complaints procedure so that people can contact us to make a complaint.
+– Publicize our complaints procedure so that people can contact us to make a complaint.

 – Make sure all employees at Alfaskolen know what to do if a complaint is received.